aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 ### Tools

-- What tools does Xcode provide and what do they do?
+- What tools does Xcode provide and what do they enable you to do?

 ### User interfaces

 - What is a Storyboard?
-How can you create one?
 - What is a View?
 Name some examples of views provided by UIKit.